Counting Automorphic Forms on Norm One Tori: -functions and the Analytic Conductor

 Explicit comparison of the tables for $T$ and $S$ establishes functoriality for the morphism ${}^L r$, where the association $\sharp: \cA(T) \to \cA(S)$ is given by $\psi^\sharp(x) = \psi(x/x^\sigma)$ (note that $\psi^\sharp|_{\A_\Q^\times}$ is trivial).
 The morphism ${}^L r$ is \emph{universal} in the sense that every irreducible representation of ${}^L T$ arises as a restriction of an irreducible representation of ${}^L S$ along this embedding.
 Moreover, it is the unique $L$-homomorphism from ${}^L T$ to ${}^L S$ with this property.

-\begin{remark}\normalfont If one is not interested in the explicit $L$-functions, one may more easily prove functoriality for ${}^L r$ as follows: the map ${}^L r$ is induced by a map $r: S \to T$, given on $A$-points by $x \mapsto x/x^\sigma$.
+\begin{xrem} If one is not interested in the explicit $L$-functions, one may more easily prove functoriality for ${}^L r$ as follows: the map ${}^L r$ is induced by a map $r: S \to T$, given on $A$-points by $x \mapsto x/x^\sigma$.
 The correspondence $\sharp$ is pullback of characters along $r$, and functoriality follows formally from the functoriality of the Satake correspondence.
-The same argument generalizes to any morphism of tori. \end{remark}
+The same argument generalizes to any morphism of tori. \end{xrem}

 To complete the proof that the morphism ${}^L T \to {}^L \GL_2$ given by the standard representation satisfies functoriality, we need to show that the morphism of $L$-groups induced by the representation $V_{1, 0}$ of $S$ satisfies the functoriality conjecture.
 This is the principle of automorphic induction, the $n=1$ case of \cite[Example 1b, p.
 12]{ArthurGelbart}.
 It then follows that for $\rho$ the standard representation of ${}^LT$, the $L$-function $L(s, \psi, \rho)$ with all finite places is the usual Hecke $L$-function $L(s, \psi^\sharp)$.